oroinc/documentation/user/back-office/system/configuration/system/websites/global-routing.rst

      When *Secure* is selected, the **Secure URL** value is used instead.

    * **Use Localized Canonical URLs** - When this option is enabled, the system generates canonical URLs using the localized version of URLs slugs (if available).
 Disabled by default.
-Keep in mind that the option is available since OroCommerce v4.2.4.
+Keep in mind that the option is available starting from OroCommerce v4.2.4.
 To check which application version you are running, see the :ref:`system information <system-information>`.

    * **Prefer Self-Contained Web Catalog Canonical URLs** - When this option is disabled, the canonical URLs point to the direct URLs of the underlying content types, if they are available.
 This option is enabled by default.